hazymorning/origami_weather/README.md

 ## Examples

-These are starting points, not fixed designs.
-Everything can be changed, mixed, and combined with other HA cards.
+These are starting points.
+Everything can be changed, mixed, and combined.

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/PLACEHOLDER-DEFAULT" />